Savor the Delightful Flavor of Matcha with this Irresistible Castella Cake.

 Over time, the recipe was adapted to suit Japanese tastes and ingredients, with the addition of local ingredients such as honey, rice flour, mirin, and soy sauce.

-The cake became particularly popular during the Edo period (1603-1868), when it was served as a sweet treat with tea in the homes of the samurai and other nobles.
+The cake became particularly popular during the Edo period (1603-1868), when it was served as a sweet treat with

 Today, Castella cake is a beloved part of Japanese culinary culture, and it can be found in a variety of other flavors, including hoijcha, chocolate, and honey.